pulumi/pulumi/pkg/codegen/testing/test/testdata/plain-and-default/docs/moduleresource/_index.md

 using Pulumi;
 using Foobar = Pulumi.Foobar;

-var moduleResource = new Foobar.ModuleResource("moduleResource", new ()
+var moduleResource = new FooBar.ModuleResource("moduleResource", new ()
 {
   Optional_bool = true|false,
   Optional_const = "string",